 Having an outside unbiased perspective that couples gain through online couples therapy sessions can help you better understand the feelings and emotions of your significant other.
-What better time to get an outside perspective than now while we are together 24/7!
+What better time to get an outside perspective than now!

 4. It tackles those pesky communication issues.

 Every relationship wants mutual respect, but yet most couples I see come to me because of simple communication errors that can be fixed.
 Tweaking these mistakes builds respect and love almost immediately.
 Simply put, learning communication skills via online couples therapy leads to improved relationship behaviors.

 5. It utilizes a couples’ strengths.

 Virtual couples counseling can help couples gain a new perspective on how to understand each other’s strengths and weaknesses, and how you can use them to keep your relationship strong and happy.
 I help couples learn how to stop using each other’s weaknesses as a weapon in relationships and reinforce their strengths.
 I also often use the Prepare/Enrich assessment which measures a relationship in multiple ways to immediately identify strengths in the relationship as a whole as well as growth areas to work on in our sessions together.

 6. It breaks down common barriers to trying therapy.